 Recovering from PP can be a difficult experience.
-Often women and their partners will never come across another person who has had PP to talk to.
+Discharge from hospital, a Mother and Baby Unit or other treatment can sometimes be only the beginning of a longer journey to recovery.
+Often women and their partners will never meet another person who has had PP to talk to.
 There are lots of myths and misunderstandings in the general public understanding of PP, which mean it can be hard to talk to family, friends and other new mothers about the experience.

-Thanks to invaluable funding from Big Lottery, APP can now help you talk to other women and partners that have ‘been there’ through our support services:
+Thanks to invaluable four-year funding from the Big Lottery in 2012, APP set up a Peer Support Service so you can talk to other women and partners that have ‘been there’ through our online support services:

 PPTalk – Our Online PP Community

-Here, you can chat with others who have been affected by PP. You can ask questions, share your experiences and find out more about PP. There are polls you can complete to help us understand more about PP. If you have information you would like to share or if you can offer advice & support to others, please sign up and get involved.
+Here, you can chat with others who have been affected by PP. You can ask questions, share your experiences and find out more about PP. There are polls you can complete to help us understand more about PP. There are a range of topics covered at any one time, from shared experiences of recovery, thinking about subsequent pregnancies and how other family members can support Mums currently going through an episode or recovery from PP. If you have experiences you would like to share or if you can offer support to others, please sign up and get involved.

-The forum is an open forum, moderated by APP and by APP volunteers – all who have personal experience of PP. We are not health professionals or trained in counselling – we are people who have been there and can offer support from our own perspectives.
+The PPTalk Community is an open forum, moderated by APP and by APP volunteers – all who have personal experience of PP. We are not health professionals or trained in counselling – we are people who have been there and can offer support from our own perspectives.

 We cannot offer urgent crisis support.
 It may take a day or so for us to reply.
 If you need help urgently, please contact: your GP, midwife, mental health team, 999, The Samaritans or NHS Direct.
 We’ll be here to talk as things get better.